Ginkgo - Ginkgo biloba

 In Traditional Chinese Medicine the seeds are for wheezing and phlegm.
 Vaginal discharge, weak bladder, incontinence.
 The leaves are used for asthma.
 Western medicine focuses on the leaves effect on the brain and the antiallergenic and anti-inflammatory actions on asthma.
 It is thought that the positive effects on the brain are due to increased blood flow, decreased clotting which prevents stroke, and the antioxidant and anti-inflammatory properties.
 It is thought to be neuromodulating.

-Possible Side Effects: bleeding, allergy
+Possible Side Effects: Bleeding, allergy

 Contraindications: Do not combine with anticoagulant or antiplatelet medications, NSAIDs, or insulin without consulting your physician.
-Overconsumption of raw seeds by children can result in seizures.

-Disclaimer: These statements have not been evaluated by the FDA and are not intended to diagnose or treat any disease.
+Disclaimer: These statements have not been evaluated by the FDA and are not intended to diagnose or treat any illness.
+I am not a medical professional and cannot diagnose or treat any illness.